American Heart Association Portfolio Manager, Social Impact Fund in Atlanta, Georgia

 As an alternative to private sector capital, the AHA’s Social Impact Funds are a social impact generator that seeks to improve the health and well-being of individuals to address social determinants of health.

-The Portfolio Manager will source, develop, and provide local program support to our impact investments with a focus on the southeast Michigan and Boston markets.
+The Portfolio Manager will source, develop, and provide local program support to our impact investments in select markets across the nation.
 This includes prospecting and completing due diligence of new investments, performance/outcomes as well as onboarding, facilitation and management of partners; ensuring compliance with AHA’s grant or investment requirements.

 The American Heart Association offers programs to help you maintain work/life satisfaction according to your changing needs and life situations.
 To help you be successful, you will have access to Heart U, our award-winning corporate university as well as various other training and support mechanisms locally and through our National Center.